 Having a constant online presence is very effective in acquiring new customers.
-This is because, when you have a continuous inflow of social media posts, your audience is engaged thoroughly and knows that you are active on social media.
+This is because, when you have a continuous inflow of social media posts, your keep your audience and customers engaged knowing that you are active on social media.
 So they have something to look forward to!

 That sounds easy enough, but when you post more often to social media, you’re going to need more content to post as well.
 While creating fresh content for your readers is effective in capturing their attention, there’s another strategy that requires minimum effort and works just as well, if not better.

 It’s called ‘Post recycling’: you recycle content that you have already posted on social media.
-This way you don’t have to keep looking for new content to post, you can repurpose your old posts that have performed well on social media, and maximize your reach.
+This way you don’t have to keep looking for new social media post ideas, you can repurpose your old posts that have performed well on social media, and maximize your reach.

 Here’s how it works: